EnjoyingFOSS/parlera/README.md

 If you want to help out or even just ask a question, you can reach the community at https://matrix.to/#/#parlera:matrix.org .

+## Donate
+Support the project via **[Liberapay](https://liberapay.com/Parlera/)**.
+Every bit helps.
+The more money is donated, the more time I can afford to work on this project.

 ## Contribute

 You can help through: